sigmaSd/Chat/README.md

 I just noticied there is free api proxy project https://github.com/ayaka14732/ChatGPTAPIFree

-So all these hacks are not needed
+So all these hacks might not be needed (if openai allows it to continue)

 # Chat